jazzband/djangorestframework-simplejwt/docs/settings.rst

 --------------------

 A stateless user object which is backed by a validated token.
-Used only for the experimental JWTTokenUserAuthentication authentication backend.
+Used only for the JWTStatelessUserAuthentication authentication backend.
 The value is a dotted path to your subclass of ``rest_framework_simplejwt.models.TokenUser``, which also is the default.